Exact Fractionalized Ground States in an Extended Spin-1 Kitaev Chain: Spin- or Cluster model

+Here, the $\sigma^{x,z}$ are Pauli matrices.
+This is the well-known cluster model.
 The exact ground state can be written down in the spin basis and expressed using a $2\times2$ MPS representation, see for example Ref. \cite{Tasaki2020}.
-The MPS representation is given by Fig. \ref{fig.MPSs}(b) where all $w$ indices are set to $+1$ (translationally invariant).
-The MPS matrices are given by $A^{\chi=\uparrow}_{w=+1}$ and $A^{\chi=\downarrow}_{w=+1}$ of Eq.~\ref{eq.A_matrices}.
+The MPS representation is given by Fig.~3(b) where all $w$ indices are set to $+1$ (translationally invariant).
+The MPS matrices are given by $A^{\chi=\uparrow}_{w=+1}$ and $A^{\chi=\downarrow}_{w=+1}$ of Eq.~10.

-We next seek to map Eq.~\ref{eq.HCluster} to Eq.~\ref{eq.Hwpert} where $\{w_1,\ldots,w_N\}$ take arbitrary values, with each $w$ index being $\pm 1$.
-We identify the $w$ variables that are to be flipped from $+1$ to $-1$, say at $w_{k_1}$, $w_{k_2}$, etc. At each such location (each $k_i$), we perform a local $\pi$-rotation about $\hat{x}$ so that that $\sigma_{k_i}^x$ is unchanged, but $\sigma_{k_i}^z \rightarrow (-)\sigma_{k_i}^z$.
-This transformation maps Eq.~\ref{eq.HCluster} to Eq.~\ref{eq.Hwpert} of the main text with the desired $\{w\}$ values.
+We next seek to map Eq.~\ref{eq.HCluster} to Eq.~9 where $\{w_1,\ldots,w_N\}$ take arbitrary values, with each $w$ index being $\pm 1$.
+We identify the $w$ variables that are to be flipped from $+1$ to $-1$, say at $w_{k_1}$, $w_{k_2}$, etc. At each such location (each $k_i$), we perform a local $\pi$-rotation about $\hat{x}$ so that $\sigma_{k_i}^x$ is unchanged, but $\sigma_{k_i}^z \rightarrow (-)\sigma_{k_i}^z$.
+This transformation maps Eq.~\ref{eq.HCluster} to Eq.~9 of the main text with the desired $\{w\}$ values.
 It follows that the transformation also maps the ground state of Eq.~\ref{eq.HCluster} to that with the desired $\{w\}$ values.

 Since the unitary transformation flips the spin along the $\hat{z}$ direction and the MPS representation is in the $\sigma_z$ basis, we readily see that $A^{\chi=\uparrow}_{w=+1}=A^{\chi=\downarrow}_{w=-1}$ and $A^{\chi=\downarrow}_{w=+1}=A^{\chi=\uparrow}_{w=-1}$.
-We obtain the MPS form in Fig.~\ref{fig.MPSs}(b) as the ground state of the selection Hamiltonian.
+We obtain the MPS form in Fig.~3(b) as the ground state of the selection Hamiltonian.
 The MPS representation is no longer translationally invariant (unless all $w$'s are set to -1) after the local unitary transformations are absorbed into the MPS matrices.